learnitmyway/learnitmyway/content/post/learn-ruby-rails.md

 ---
-title: "Learn Ruby and Rails"
+title: "Learn Ruby and Rails with these resources"
 type: post
 date: 2020-02-11
 excerpt: